jadebustos/opencv-examples/create-dataset/create-dataset.md

 * **--range 101** a random number in the range 1 to this vale is choosen.
 * **--modulus 7** when a random number modulus this value is zero a image is recordered.

+You can run this container when you are working to store the images.
+To have as much variability as possible in the dataset try to:

+* Use in different days, using a different T-shirt.
+* Try to modify your distance to the webcam.
+* Try to smile :-D, move you head, etc.

 ## Understanding how often images are recordered (trying to)

 To avoid to have images too similar in the dataset random images will be collected.